ibm-ecm/ibm-content-navigator-samples/Containers/Reference.rst

     .. csv-table:: OIDC Parameters
        :header: "Parameter", "Description", "Example", "Required"

-        authn_session_disabled,An authentication session cookie will not be created for inbound propagation.
+        audiences,"Specifies the allowed audience values for JWT token validation.
+Set to the ClientID of your OIDC application.","<ClientID>",No authn_session_disabled,An authentication session cookie will not be created for inbound propagation.
 The client is expected to send a valid OAuth token for every request.,(true or false),No authorization_endpoint_url,Specifies an Authorization endpoint URL.,(string),No
         client_oidc_secret.cpe,Enter the secret name that you created for your Content Platform Engine credentials.,(string),No